-These tests are intended for farm fields or fields being used to grow commercial horticultural crops.
-The reports for soil samples submitted with the Farm/Field and Commercial Horticulture Soil Analysis Request Sheet will include crop-specific fertilizer recommendations.
+These tests are intended for land being used to grow agronomic and horticultural crops.
+Reports for soil samples submitted with the Farm/Field and Commercial Horticulture Soil Analysis Request Sheet will include crop-specific fertilizer recommendations.

 Here is a video showing how to collect samples: